-- (1) Connectivity: With everything going on in IOT devices and hardware, with sensorsandotherelectronicsandconnectedhardwareandcontrol systemsthereneedstobeaconnectionbetweenvariouslevels. - (2) Things: Anythingthatcanbetaggedor connectedas such asits designed to be connected.
+- (1) Connectivity: With everything going on in IOT devices and hardware, with sensorsandotherelectronicsandconnectedhardwareandcontrol systemsthereneedstobeaconnectionbetweenvariouslevels. - (2) Things: Anythingthatcanbetaggedor connected ssuch asits designed to be connected.
 From Sensors and household appliances to tagged livestock.
-Devices can contain sensor or sensing materials can be attached to device and items. - (3) Data: Data is the glue of the Internet of Things, the firststep towards action and and intelligence. - (4) Communication: Devices get connected so they communicate data and this data canbe analysed.
+Devices can contain sensor or sensing materials can be attached to device and items. - (3) Data: Data is the glue of the Internet of Things, the firststep towards action and and intelligence.

+analysed.
 Communication can occur over short distances or over a long range to very longrange.